 Gus Miranda and Melissa Maxfield-Miranda own and operate Anhinga Clay Studios, Inc. This husband and wife team are both accomplished artists and educators who are sharing their passion and dream of opening an art space for children and adults.
 These two individuals are extremely knowledgeable about art making and its processes, art history, and are well rounded in museum studies.
 This unique couple with over 25 combined years of experience working in the Visual Arts arena.
 Both born and raised in Miami-Dade County, they are familiar with the education system and community at large, having been part of the public school system, themselves.

 Gus holds a Bachelor of Fine Arts degree from Florida International University with a major in painting along with his National Boards for Professional Teaching Certificate in Visual Arts.
-He currently teaches at Olympia Heights Elementary, and his teaching duties extend beyond the classroom into the prestigious Museum Education Program of Miami-Dade County Public Schools where he is a museum educator assigned to the Coral Gables Museum.
+He had the wonderful opportunity to teach in the Miami-Dade Public School System for 13 years as an elementary art teacher and museum educator.
 He has also had many years instructing summer camps and teen portfolio development classes at the Museum of Contemporary Art and the Bass Museum of Art.
+Currently he is full-time following his passion of making pottery and teaching others the wonderful world of art and clay.
 Gus’ philosophy on art making and teaching is “You must learn to trust yourself and your intuition, have no fear and plan on beautiful mistakes”.

 Melissa holds a Bachelor of Fine Arts from the Kansas City Art Institute and a Master in Fine Arts degree from California State University, Long Beach, both with a concentration in Ceramics.
 During her time in college, Melissa earned scholarships to attend residencies at Haystack Mountain School of Crafts and Watershed, both located in Maine.
 Her extensive background in Ceramics sparked from a love of working with clay and supportive art teachers in high school while in attendance at New World School of the Arts.
 During her years in graduate school in California, she worked as an artist exhibiting with Yoram Gil Gallery and working full-time as an artist/educator at a notable non-for profit organization, Inner-City Arts.
 Melissa currently teaches art at David Fairchild Elementary School in South Miami.
 Melissa’s teaching duties extend beyond the classroom into the prestigious Museum Education Program of Miami-Dade County Public Schools as a museum educator at the Bass Museum of Art, and Vizcaya Museum & Gardens.
 Melissa’s philosophy on art making and teaching beautifully complements Gus’ idea on the same.
 She simply states, “Beauty is finding who you are within each moment that you are creating your artwork.
 The external struggles of life begin to fall away and the human being, filled with love, curiosity and compassion bloom before your eyes, forever changed.”